Bowling: Early 20th century

+Late 20th century

-Automatic lane oiling machines can be programmed to lay down oil patterns of different levels of difficulty.
-"Typical house shot" oil patterns enable higher scores than the more challenging "sport shots".
+Automatic lane-oiling machines can be programmed to apply different oil patterns.
+"Typical house shot" patterns enable higher scores than the more-challenging "sport shots".

-On 1 July 1982, former PBA pro Glenn Allison rolled the first 900 series (three consecutive 300 games in a three-game set) to ever be submitted to the ABC for award consideration.
-The ABC, however, refused to certify the score, citing non-complying lane conditions.
+Earl Anthony won the Toledo Trust PBA National Championship on 27 February 1982, the first bowler to reach $1 million in career earnings.
+That year, the Young American Bowling Alliance was formed from a merger of the American Junior Bowling Congress, the Youth Bowling Association, and the collegiate divisions of the ABC and WIBC.
+The 1982 Commonwealth Games in Brisbane added women's bowls to the events.
+On 1 July 1982, former PBA pro Glenn Allison rolled the first 900 series (three consecutive 300 games in a three-game set) to be submitted to the ABC for award consideration.
+The ABC refused to certify the score, however, citing non-compliant lane conditions.

-On 22 November 1986, George Branham III (born 1962) became the first African-American to win a PBA national touring event: the Brunswick Memorial World Open in Chicago, Illinois.

-On 18 September 1988, the 1988 Summer Olympics in Seoul, South Korea, featured tenpin bowling as a demonstration sport.

-On 2 August 1991, in Havana, Cuba, tenpin bowling became an international medal-level sport for the first time at the 1991 Pan American Games, and continues to this day.

-In the 1992–1993 season, the ABC introduced resin bowling balls, causing perfect 300 scores to increase by 20%.
+George Branham III was the first African American to win a PBA national touring event: the Brunswick Memorial World Open in Chicago on 22 November 1986.
+On 18 September 1988, the 1988 Summer Olympics in Seoul included tenpin bowling as a demonstration sport.
+Tenpin bowling became an international medal-level sport for the first time at the Pan American Games in Havana on 2 August 1991.
+The ABC introduced resin bowling balls during the 1992–1993 season, increasing the number of 300 games by 20 percent.
 In 1995, the first Best Bowler ESPY Award was presented.

-In 1995, the National Bowling Stadium opened in Reno, Nevada, becoming known as the Taj Mahal of Tenpins.
+That year, the National Bowling Stadium opened in Reno, Nevada.

-On 2 February 1997, Jeremy Sonnenfeld (born 1975) bowled the first officially sanctioned 900 series of three straight perfect 300 games at Sun Valley Lanes in Lincoln, Nebraska, becoming known as "Mr. 900".

-In 1998, the World Tenpin Masters 10-pin bowling tournament was established.

-In 2000, the Weber Cup, named after Dick Weber, was established as 10-pin bowling's equivalent to golf's Ryder Cup, with Team USA playing Team Europe in a three-day match.
+On 2 February 1997, Jeremy Sonnenfeld bowled the first officially-sanctioned 900 series (three consecutive 300 games) at Sun Valley Lanes in Lincoln, Nebraska.
+The World Tenpin Masters bowling tournament was established the following year.
+The Weber Cup (named after Dick Weber) was established in 2000 as the tenpin-bowling equivalent of golf's Ryder Cup, with Team USA playing Team Europe in a three-day match.